-Some drugs are illegal to possess without a prescription, and some may not be specifically included in the Controlled Substances lists found in the Heath and Safety Codes.
-So there is a seperate offense for possessing one of those drugs: Possession of Dangerous Drug.
+Some drugs are legally prescribed, but also illegal to possess without a prescription.
+A Dangerous Drug, under Texas Law, is a drug that may not be specifically included in the Controlled Substances lists found in the Heath and Safety Codes.
+So there is a separate offense for possessing one of those drugs: Possession of Dangerous Drug.

 Legally, for a person to possess a "dangerous drug," that person must have a prescription.
 Like other drug cases, the severity of the case depends on how much of the drug is possessed.

-There is a huge list of drugs and pills that can fall under the Dangerous Drug category.
+What Drugs are considered Dangerous?
+There is a long list of drugs and pills that can fall under the Dangerous Drug category.
 Most common in Travis County would be:

 (a) A person commits an offense if the person possesses a dangerous drug unless the person obtains the drug from a pharmacist...